axibase/atsd/rule-engine/notifications/hipchat.md

 ## Create Room

-* Log in to HipChat as admin.
+* Login into HipChat again as an administrator.
 * Click **Start chatting**.
 * Click **Create a room**.

     ![](images/create_room.png)

-* Fill in the fields, check (enable) **Private room**, click **Create room**.
+* Fill in the fields, check **Private room**, click **Create room**.

     ![](images/private_room.png)

-* Enter members to receive notifications from ATSD (you can do it later), enter bot user, click **Invite people**.
+* Specify members that will receive notifications from ATSD, including the above bot user, click **Invite people**.

     ![](images/invite_bot.png)

-## Get Room Id
+## Lookup Room Id

-* Click on team name.
+* Click on the team name.

     ![](images/team_name.png)

-* Click on recently created room.
+* Click on the recently created room.

     ![](images/created_room.png)

-* Look at URL, last number is the room id.
+* Check the URL.
+The last number is the room Id.

     ![](images/room_url.png)

-In addition, you can use room name as room id, for example `test-axibase`.
+In addition to roomId, you can use room name, for example `test-axibase`, when sending messages.

 ## Create HipChat Notification in ATSD

 * Open the **Alerts > Web Notifications** page.
 * Click on an existing `HIPCHAT` template, or click the **Create** button and switch the type to `HIPCHAT`.
 * Copy the `Token` from the HipChat Data Center client into the `Auth Token` field in the configuration form.
-* Copy the `Room ID` from the HipChat Data Center client into the `Room ID` field in the configuration form.
+* Copy the room Id or room name from the HipChat Data Center client into the `Room ID` field in the configuration form.

     ![](images/hipchat_settings.png)